 The Company also has certain leases of office premises with lease terms of 12 months or less and leases with low value.
-The Company applies the 'short-term lease' recognition exemptions for these leases.
+The Company applies the 'short-term lease' and 'lease of low-value asset' recognition exemptions for these leases.